Our guide to Oslo S station explains what to look out for when arriving and departing by train, and how to access the city centre and airport.

 When the 6 x trains per hour service is operating. two of the trains commence the journey at Oslo S station.

-So if you’re heading off from Oslo S these trains, which commence their journeys at the main station, have easier boarding.
+So if you’re heading off from Oslo S, these trains which commence their journeys at the main station, have easier boarding.

 In contrast to taking the Flytoget trains, the regular trains are: